-The dissolution of the 52nd parliament was deferred at the last moment on Wednesday until today.
+The dissolution of the 52nd Parliament was deferred at the last moment on Wednesday until the following Monday.

 National Party leader Judith Collins has already accused the Prime Minister of a "lack of transparency" over the date.
 Collins called for a late November election, or even pushing it out to next year.

 It would be a shame if any of the parties used such a basic democratic procedural right for political football or electoral advantage.
 An opposition, for example, may prefer a later date largely to give them more time to campaign – not from concern for voters' health.